marvinli-harvard/critical-windows-lm/README.md

 ### Methods/prescription to try
 - [ ] Likelihood ratio between jailbroken and not jailbroken model to predict prob of jailbreak behavior
-- [ ] Finetuning LLM with higher weight on important tokens
+- [ ] See if prompting LLM with critical windows makes it easier to correct its mistakes

 ## Less promising ideas
 ### Finetuning
 - [ ] Finetune a language model to only produce a particular answer and use that to predict prob of predicting answer
 - [ ] finetune LLM to better predict its future answer
 - [ ] Finetuning LLM to reflect/remind itself of its purpose after every k tokens, see if that breaks off-distribution behavior
+- [ ] Finetuning LLM with higher weight on important tokens
+- [ ] Finetune a language model with higher reward towards higher attribution score sections

 ### Monitoring
-- [ ] Use interp to predict prob of certain answer or jailbreak
+- [ ] Use interp to predict prob of certain answer or jailbreak - MATS is beating us there probably
+- [ ] Is there anyway we can jailbreak the ICLR 2025 paper?